Liz Truss criticises ‘too much talk of a recession’ as she talks up ambition

 The Foreign Secretary suggested a “level of ambition” was needed to “change the orthodoxy” and avoid the outcome forecast by the Bank of England.

-With the invasion of Ukraine forcing gas prices up, the Bank of England warned earlier this month that the UK could suffer the longest recession since the 2008 financial crisis.
+With the invasion of Ukraine forcing gas prices up, the Bank warned earlier this month that the UK could suffer the longest recession since the 2008 financial crisis.

+The economy shrank by 0.6% in June and forecasters predicted it will contract again in the final quarter of this year and throughout 2023.

 But Ms Truss reiterated her belief this can be averted as she pins her hopes on immediate tax cuts spurring growth of the economy, as inflation drives a cost-of-living emergency.